allydunham/dnacomb/README.md

 ### Correctness

 The current methods are generally robust, with options available to deal with various levels of mutant sequences, however some methods having bigger limitations than others under particular mutational profiles.
-We test this with an integration test on simulated data (see the `scripts/` and `plots/` folders), which gives this summary:
+We test this with an integration test on simulated data using a range of mutation profiles and tool configuration (see the `scripts/` and `plots/` folders), which gives this summary:

 ![summary counts](plots/test/summary_bars.png)